Jumpscale/ays_automatic_cockpit_based_testing/README.md

 If you need to use a specific account add its name after -u  and in this case, Driver won't delete this account.
 If you don't need to use the back end environment, Use --no-backend option.
 If you need to run a specific blueprints under a specific directory under bp_test_templates, set the directory name after -s option.
+If you don't wanna delete the created account, please use --no-teardown option.

 * Check logs in log.log file.
 * The results will be documented in testresults.xml file.